alpinejs/alpine/packages/docs/src/en/directives/for.md

 <a name="keys"></a>
 ## Keys

-It is important to specify keys for each `x-for` iteration if you are going to be re-ordering items.
+It is important to specify unique keys for each `x-for` iteration if you are going to be re-ordering items.
 Without dynamic keys, Alpine may have a hard time keeping track of what re-orders and will cause odd side-effects.

 ```alpine
 <ul x-data="{ colors: [